 The committees and subgroups responsible for developing NWCG standards manage the publication cycle, which includes needs assessment, development, issuance, maintenance, evaluation, and revision.

-All NWCG publications are approved by the Executive Board.
+All NWCG publications are subject to final approval by the Executive Board.

 Initial Considerations for Development and Revision of NWCG Publications and Web Portals